markaugust/IntegrityChecksForVLDBs/README.md

 ## Parameters:
+These are very similar to Ola's parameters, as the logic was taken from there and implemented here

 **@Databases** - Select databases.
 The keywords SYSTEM_DATABASES, USER_DATABASES, ALL_DATABASES, and AVAILABILITY_GROUP_DATABASES are supported.
 The hyphen character (-) is used to exclude databases, and the percent character (%) is used for wildcard selection.
 All of these operations can be combined by using the comma (,).<br>